sentilabs01/tubby/BUG_BOUNTY_CRITICAL_AUTH_ISSUE.md

 ### **For Bug Fix:**
 - [x] Users can successfully sign in with Google OAuth
+- [x] Users can successfully sign in with GitHub OAuth
 - [x] No RLS policy violations in backend logs
 - [x] User records are created in Supabase database
 - [x] Authentication flow completes without errors
 - [x] Session management works correctly
+- [x] Both OAuth providers fully functional

 ### **For Bounty Award:**
 - [x] Complete fix implemented and tested